nicuserban/SSM/src/README.md

 **STEAM STATS MANIA**

+*NOTE: I AM NOT endorsed or affiliated with STEAM or VALVE.
+Data gathering is only intended for personal usage.

+Some methods of this implementation will require a large amount of time and a big number of requests to perform.
+They should be run only by respecting the 100 000 requests limit per day as specified in STEAM API terms of use.

+For operations like getAllAchievments for player you should run the script with a large max_execution_time (and possible memory_limit), depending on the number of steam games.

+In order to use this implementation, the developer should:
 1)Copy the content of config.php.dist in a new file named config.php, or simply rename config.php.dist into config.php
 2)In config.php replace the values of $apiKey and $domainName with the values of API key obtained from steam and the domain used when registered developer account.
+3)For the data format, for the moment only json is available in this implementation, so the value of $dataFormat should remain unchanged.
+4)If you intend to use database, you should also add the details related to database connection (for the moment only mysql is supported).
+Just copy all the params into config.php, change $useDb value to true, and enter db connection details for the other params.
+Note that the port is optional.
+Leave it empty if you don't need to specify it.